-Under #2 PolysphericalCoord and #4 KeoFile the name of the runscript communicating between MidasCpp and TANA and the path and name of the previously generated kinetic energy operator file are specified, respectively.
-The runscript is very similar to the KEO generating script depicted above, except that it additionally contains the displacements from equilibrium (in the curvilinear coordinates) for the current molecular geometry examined by ADGA.
-The corresponding information is produced within MidasCpp and added to the TANA runscript under &newQ.
-Then TANA is executed, yielding output from which XYZfromPSC is generated, which is read by MidasCpp.
+Moreover, under #2 CoordTrafoScript and #4 KeoFile the name of the runscript communicating between MidasCpp and TANA and the path and name of the previously generated kinetic energy operator file are specified, respectively.
+The runscript is very similar to the KEO generating script depicted above, except that it additionally contains the displaced coordinates (in the curvilinear coordinates) for the current molecular geometry sampled by the ADGA.
+The corresponding information is produced within MidasCpp and added to the TNUM/TANA runscript under &newQ.
+In order to calculate the G matrix and extrapotential at the current displaced geometry, TNUM/TANA sets up a Taylor expansion of these quantities at the current structure.
+This is activated by specifying the &newQ keyword with the options Taylor, GTaylor\order and/or VepTaylor\order.
+Then, TNUM/TANA is executed, yielding output from which the file XYZfromPSC is generated, which is read by MidasCpp.
+For calculations of the G matrix and extrapotential, two additional files with Taylor expansion coefficients (Taylor\G.keo and Taylor\Vep.keo) are generated, from which MidasCpp reads the coefficients.
 An example for a runscript is given below.